2005 US Open Tennis WTA Singles Results Kim Clijsters, Champion

 Video: highlights - WTA interviews

-NetCam - TV Sched - news - interviews
+NetCam - news - interviews

 website map - venue map - history